A Brief Defense of the Resurrection

 The reality of the resurrection is something that is obviously very important to the New Testament authors.
 It is something that they did not take for granted but gave witness to (cf. e.g. Jn.
 19:31-37).
 The reality of the resurrection is no less important for us today.
 We must still give testimony to it.
 We must still give the “many proofs” (cf. Acts 1:3) for it.

-It is important before considering the evidence to think about our assumptions.
-For instance, in Harper Lee’s book To Kill a Mocking Bird the correct verdict could not have been given in that context (i.e. Maycomb’s racist white community) because people excluded the possibility that anyone other than the black man, Tom Robinson, was guilty.
+Our starting places or assumptions have a big impact on the way we weigh evidence.
+For instance, in Harper Lee’s book To Kill a Mockingbird the correct verdict could not have been given in that context (i.e. Maycomb’s racist white community) because people excluded the possibility that anyone other than the black man, Tom Robinson, was guilty.
 Despite the strong evidence that Atticus Finch put forward Tom was still convicted.
 Why?
 Because people were prejudice against the truth.
 The people’s a prior assumption, that Tom was guilty because he’s black, led them to not honestly look at the evidence and pronounce the correct verdict.

 This sadly still happens.
 It happens in the court of law and it happens when people consider the evidence for the resurrection.
 Atheists and naturalists will obviously claim that Jesus could not raise from the dead because for them that is not even a possible option.
 It must have been something else.
 There must be a different explanation.
 And so, they propound all sorts of other ideas.
 Yet what they offer does not do justice to all the information.